nathankurt/k8s-cert/notes/core-concepts.md

 ## ETCD

 ### ETCD For Beginners
-* *ETCD is a disbritued, reliable key-value store that is simple, secure, and fast*
+* *ETCD is a distributed, reliable key-value store that is simple, secure, and fast*
 * Key value store
   * A dictionary basically
   * Stores info in the form of documents or pages